About the Conference

 Elements of Competence

-This CE activity has been designed to improve learner competence and focuses on the American Board of Medical Specialties’ areas of patient care and procedural skill, medical knowledge, and interpersonal and communications skills.
+This CE activity has been designed to improve learner competence and focuses on the American Board of Medical Specialties’ areas of practice-based learning and improvement, interpersonal and communication skills, and professionalism.

 Continuing Education Units